velexi-research/TestTools.jl/docs/src/index.md

 * Compatible with `Pkg.test()`

-* Enhanced test set functionality: diffs for failed comparisons and fail-fast support
+* Enhanced test set functionality – diffs for failed comparisons and fail-fast support

-* Noninvasive -- introduces no package-level dependencies
+* Noninvasive – introduces no package-level dependencies

 --------------------------------------------------------------------------------------------